scrudgey/DJ2020/tutorial.md

-        no obvious way- but the little "x" button? does that work? escape key? cannot walk around when any node selected hitting "x" closes display, but leaves cyberdeck attached and hack display active
+        no obvious way- but the little "x" button? does that work? escape key? cannot walk around when any node selected hitting "x" closes display, but leaves cyberdeck attached and hack display active burglar polish:

-# fence cutter
+    better wires
+    "return button" doesn't work because multitool is in the way

+cutscenes todo:
+    arrows appear over the software modal
-consistent visibility of UI elements
+    consistent increasing selection of UI elements

-show disconnect button and indicate for 1 or 2 seconds instead of picking lock on fence, use fence cutter
+    show disconnect button and indicate for 1 or 2 seconds fix up graphics for weapon wheel menu characters face the right directions

-guns and items:
-    only one gun or item allowed out at all times. fix up graphics for quick select menu

-fence cutters:
-    * draw fence cutter spritesheet
-    * draw fence cutter icon
-    * create fence cutter template
-        * create sprites for UR
-        * regenerate sprite sheet without head
-    * selecting fence cutter changes skin to use fence cutter spritesheet
-    * sprite data for fence cutter
-    * animation for fence cutter
-    * connect up item handler - animation - item use
-    * F activates fence cutter
-    * fences have health and take multiple cuts
-    * when fence is cut, a gap is opened toward ground
-    * click is item use- all usable items are gun exclusive

-    tamper evidence is created
-    when fence cutters selected, fences are highlightable when fence takes damage, a health bar appears wire up other fences
+        mentor looks at router before pointing it out mentor and player look at building correctly or look around